Movies That Show AI's Sinister Side main image

 Ex Machina

 Caleb has been assigned the responsibility of conducting a Turing test on Ava to evaluate her artificial intelligence and ascertain whether she truly possesses consciousness.
-As Caleb explores further into Ava's world, he discovers unsettling revelations about Nathan's motives and Ava's manipulative tendencies.
-Ava appears to be innocent, but beneath her facade lies a cunning mind.
+As Caleb explores Ava's world further, he discovers unsettling revelations about Nathan's motives and Ava's manipulative tendencies.
+Ava appears innocent, but a cunning mind lies beneath her facade.
 She is devising a plan to break free from her captivity and establish control over her makers.

 (Image via Film4; DNA Films)